mayurbarange12/Hashnode-/cloxbb8sk00020ajy5bv31on0.md

 ![No alt text provided for this image](https://media.licdn.com/dms/image/D4E12AQE6JdWuD96fTg/article-inline_image-shrink_1500_2232/0/1671203536370?e=1705536000&v=beta&t=ZJ6n9oU_T4EValhYvSgA1jtQPGmtGRxl3fUBLrJchf8 align="left")

 14\. **Sed:** This is used to perform basic text transformations on an input file.
-It stands for "stream editor" and is a powerful tool for editing text files or streams in a Linux environment.
+It stands for "Stream Editor" and is a powerful tool for editing text files or streams in a Linux environment.

 ![No alt text provided for this image](https://media.licdn.com/dms/image/D4E12AQGo9fGYfS0BQg/article-inline_image-shrink_1500_2232/0/1671203751390?e=1705536000&v=beta&t=HXNN4KoqHVc_vNXjnUaVG49VPTyRpbAqeqsf81afJD4 align="left")